EnriqueSolarte/direct_360_FPE/readme.md

 # 360-DFPE: Leveraging Monocular 360-Layouts for Direct Floor Plan Estimation

-This work was accepted to the [IEEE Robotics and Automation Letters RA-L](https://ieeexplore.ieee.org/document/9772341)"
+This project was published at [IEEE Robotics and Automation Letters RA-L](https://ieeexplore.ieee.org/document/9772341)"

 ### Introduction
 For a quick overview please vist our [website project](https://enriquesolarte.github.io/robust_360_8pa/) and watch our following video demo.
 For further questions, please contact us to enrique.solarte.pardo@gmail.com